ldionne/dyno/README.md

 f(get_drawable());
 ```

-Strictly speaking, you don't need to wrap `te::poly`, but doing so puts a nice
+Strictly speaking, you don't need to wrap `dyno::poly`, but doing so puts a nice
-barrier between __Type Erased__ and the rest of your code, which never has to
+barrier between __Dyno__ and the rest of your code, which never has to worry
-worry about how your polymorphic layer is implemented.
-Also, we largely ignored
+about how your polymorphic layer is implemented.
+Also, we largely ignored how
-how `te::poly` was implemented in the above definition.
-However, `te::poly` is
+`dyno::poly` was implemented in the above definition.
+However, `dyno::poly` is
 a very powerful policy-based container for polymorphic objects that can be
 customized to one's needs for performance.
 Creating a `drawable` wrapper makes
-it easy to tweak the implementation strategy used by `te::poly` for performance
+it easy to tweak the implementation strategy used by `dyno::poly` for performance
 without impacting the rest of your code.

 ### Customizing the polymorphic storage
-The first aspect that can be customized in a `te::poly` is the way the object
+The first aspect that can be customized in a `dyno::poly` is the way the object
 is stored inside the container.
 By default, we simply store a pointer to the
 actual object, like one would do with inheritance-based polymorphism.
 However,
-this is often not the most efficient implementation, and that's why `te::poly`
+this is often not the most efficient implementation, and that's why `dyno::poly`
 allows customizing it.
-To do so, simply pass a storage policy to `te::poly`.
+To do so, simply pass a storage policy to `dyno::poly`.
 For example, let's define our `drawable` wrapper so that it tries to store
 objects up to `16` bytes on the stack, but then falls back to the heap if the
 object is larger: